phaetto/selenium-reinforcement-learning/readme.md

 ## Feedback

-If you have any questions and/or feedback feel free to create an issue.
+If you have any questions and/or feedback feel free to create an issue/discussion.

-Also if you feel like challenging the idea and having some fun,
-    feel free to send me a website and a task to train/execute! :smiley:

 ## License